 Whether you love musicals or loathe them, nobody can deny that this is a genre of movie that is always full of earnest emotion.
 Because they are bursting with toe-tapping tunes and musical scores, musicals are one of the best ways to show off your custom home theater and throw a memorable night in.
 We’ve curated four lists of musical movies to watch for a wide range of tastes – from the pure joy of Disney classics to a darker triple bill and the classic dance routines of Fred and Ginger; we’re sure you’ll find at least one selection that piques your curiosity.

 1. “I know that song!” musical movie marathon

 These three musical movies are united by the fact that they were released long after the core songs were established so that when they hit screens, audiences were already able to sing along to their favorite tunes as they watched.
-Centred around show-stopping numbers like Mamma Mia, Your Song and I’ve got Rhythm, this movie marathon is sure to put a smile on your face and a jig in your step.
+Centered around show-stopping numbers like Mamma Mia, Your Song and I’ve Got Rhythm, this movie marathon is sure to put a smile on your face and a jig in your step.

 Set to the music of Abba, Mamma Mia needs no introduction.
 A sunny musical set on a Greek island that unleashes Meryl Streep as she has never been seen before.
 A charming romp with plenty of big names dancing across the screen.